MPowerKit/Navigation/readme.md

 Region views or their viewmodels can implement next aware interfaces: ```IInitializeAware```, ```INavigationAware```, ```IDestructible```, ```IWindowLifecycleAware```, ```IPageLificycleAware```

-To use ```IRegion``` object just inject it to your region view ot it's viewmodel and then you have control over your region stack.
+To use ```IRegion``` object just inject it to your region view ot it's viewmodel and then you will have the control over your region stack.